-Our unique, full-day Chiripa Temple & Tiwanaku Archeology Trail originates and finishes in La Paz and takes travelers into the history not only to the Tiwanaku UNESCO World Heritage Site but also to the Taraco Peninsula, just to the northwest of Tiwanaku and where the pre-Tiwanaku Chiripa Temple is located.
-The Chipira culture developed between 591-116 BC and 31 AC and influences later on the Tiwanaku period.
+Our unique, full-day Chiripa Temple & Tiwanaku Archeology Trail starts and finishes in La Paz.
+This journey takes travelers into the history not only of Tiwanaku UNESCO World Heritage Site but also to the Taraco Peninsula, just to the northwest of Tiwanaku and where the pre-Tiwanaku Chiripa Temple is located.
+The Chipira culture developed between 591-116 BC and 31 AC and have influenced later in the Tiwanaku period.

 Difficulty: 1: Light walking, mostly flat or downhill terrain*

 Itinerary: La Paz – Chiripa – Tiwanaku – La Paz

 Highlights: Landscapes and Cityscapes of La Paz and El Alto – Taraco Village and Lake Titicaca – Chiripa Temple Site – Tiwanaku UNESCO World Heritage Archeological Site

 Inclusions: Bi-lingual guide, private transport, lunch, entrance fees